Emergency Exits Were Locked In Building Where 25 People Died From Fire, Officials Say

 Authorities say fewer people would have died if the building had followed safety standards, including having wide staircases that are protected from smoke and flames.

 "When examining the building after the fire, we found that many fire safety measures were not in place," Lt.
-Col. Julfiqur Rahman of the Bangladesh Fire Service and Civil Defence tells the Dhaka Tribune.
+Col. Julfiqur Rahman of the Bangladesh Fire Service and Civil Defence told the Dhaka Tribune.
 "The staircases leading out of the building were extremely cramped.
 Furthermore, the security gates of some of the offices in the building were locked."